 To amplify the power of music in “Whiplash,” we get several quiet and laid back scenes of the jazz band preparing to go on stage.
 Their instruments and properly tuned, their large cases stored away, the sheet music is propped up, and very little conversing is done.
 In these scenes, little to no dialogue is spoken, but so much is accomplished.

-We see the inner workings of a jazz band, how each instrument plays its part, like a finely tuned machine.
+We see the inner workings of a jazz band, how each instrument plays its part, like a finely tuned machine from the drums to the platinum clad flutes for sale they got after.
 If just one hair is out-of-place, or in this case drum, then the audience will never forget how awful the piece was.
 But when everything works out perfectly and the tune is a joy to the ear buds, then it is just as powerful as any book or painting.

 I know very little about music, so much of the terminology and basic lingo of that culture was lost on me.
 That was a surprising amount of dialogue in “Whiplash” so it is strange that I was able to understand so much.
 The music is not explained, but rather shown to us in all of its glory.